 Whether you make one change or 21, here are some tips based on the 5 Ways to Better Wellbeing that might help you feel better this winter.

 Staying connected may seem easy with social media and new technology, but some ways of connecting may be better for our wellbeing than others.
 While a simple text can make a difference to someone who is struggling as it lets them know you’re thinking about them, reaching out in other ways can form a more meaningful connection.

 Every now and then, try to make it a phone or video call rather than an email or text, or meet up in person with that friend you haven't seen in a while.
 You’ll share a lot more than you would over social media and talking can be a good way to tackle any worries you've been carrying around.

 And if you know someone who might be lonely or on their own over Christmas, why not spend some time with them?

 Try to stay active

-The shorter days, colder weather and darker nights can put many of us getting outside as much.
+The shorter days, colder weather and darker nights can put many of us off getting outside as much.
 But finding ways to exercise and get outside can help protect your mental wellbeing, as well as keeping you physically fitter.
 You may find just a little bit of movement can go a long way to helping you feel better.